Click & Invest

 These instruments cannot be transacted on-market and we will continue to operate on your behalf off-market.

-Limits passed by clients will be accepted on a reasonable endeavours basis.
-The contract note for the trade will disclose that a client's limit was passed.
+Where we choose to accept a limit, these will be accepted on a reasonable endeavours basis.
+The contract note for the trade will disclose that a client’s limit was passed.
 Any client limit will normally only be accepted until the end of the trading period for the day it was passed.
 All limit orders will be for that Business Day only.
 If, in exceptional circumstances, we agree to retain a limit order for more than one day, you provide us with your prior express consent not to publish those limit orders.

-To achieve timely execution, once IW&I has agreed, or decided in its discretion to execute a client order, it must do so as soon as reasonably practicable, unless IW&I has taken reasonable steps to ensure that postponing the execution of a client order is in the best interests of the client.
+To achieve timely execution, once IW&I has agreed, or decided in its discretion to execute a client order, it will do so in a prompt, fair and expeditious manner, unless IW&I has taken reasonable steps to ensure that postponing the execution of a client order is in the best interests of the client.

 In-house Crosses (Agency crosses)